Bob Dylan “Shot of Love”

 Full disclosure -- my Bob Dylan consumption ends at “Infidels.”
 No specific reasons.
 I just moved on to other stuff.
 Post-punk, Indie, marriage and kids — you know.
 Same thing happened to me with Van Morrison after “Into the Music.”
 Perhaps I wanted the stories to end well?
 And, even during my trek through the Dylan discography, I skipped a few albums, including the three “Christian records.”
 Part of it was surely fatigue.
 Some of it was laziness.
 Mostly, though, my avoidance was driven by the herd review, which suggested that these albums kind of sucked.

-In the last ten years, as fans and critics have started to catch back up and reassess the wider aperture of Dylan’s moves -- through documentaries, the official “Bootleg” releases and revisionist histories -- I have also checked back in.
+In the last ten years, as fans and critics started to catch back up and reassess middle-aged Dylan through a wider aperture -- via documentaries, the official “Bootleg” releases and revisionist histories -- I also checked back in.
 I still haven’t ventured into the late 80s or early 90s, but I dove headlong into the later 70s and early 80s.
 “New Morning” goes down pretty easily.
 “Desire” and “Infidels” may not be as great as I recalled.
 The former sounds a little loose to the point of being sloppy and the latter sounds aseptic to the point of being boring.

 After “Infidels,” however, I took the full leap and was, at least, half-baptized.
 “Slow Train Coming” sounded OK to me.
 I liked the way it grooved.
 I liked Dylan as a “Staples Brother.”
 “Saved” sounded thinner and redundant.
 But, “Shot of Love” -- the final album of the “born again” trilogy, the one with the curious pop-art cover, the one most likely to be found in dusty thrift store bins, that one -- someway, somehow sounded downright fantastic.